aschuerch/bactofidia/README.md

 ./bactofidia.sh ALL
 ```

-## Prerequisites

-Bactofidia runs under bash and relies on a miniconda installation.
-If miniconda is not present,
-the script will attempt to install the latest version in a temporary folder.
-However, I would recommend to install miniconda.
-See the [bioconda page](https://bioconda.github.io)

-# Usage (long version)

 The pipeline takes Illumina paired-end sequencing reads as compressed sequencing files (.fastq.gz)
 which must be present in the same folder from where the script is run.

-The config.yaml file can be adjusted for parameters of the different tools.
+The config.yaml or config_miseq.yaml files can be adjusted for parameters of the different tools.

 The different versions of the packages that are run are defined in the envs folder.